A Peony Bouquet for an Informal Wedding

 A Personalized Bouquet of Roses, Astilbe and Dusty Miller

 "Textural," is what botanical stylist Lauryl Lane was going for when she created this rustic-romantic bouquet for a bride getting married outdoors at The Ojai Valley Inn and Spa.
-The best part about this arrangement?
+The best part of this arrangement?
 It's personalized.
 Placed among the roses, freesia, astilbe, scabiosa pods, and dusty miller are paper flowers.
 "The bride is a stationer, so we incorporated her love of paper goods into her bouquet," explains Lane.